aristow1/Blockchain-Model/README.md

 # Blockchain-Model
-a small model demonstrating the structure of a blockchain
+a small model demonstrating the structure of a blockchain (still under work)